-Being diagnosed with early onset Parkinson’s disease, and living with PD for the past eight years, I can tell you that the progression is much faster than I would like.
+Being diagnosed with early-onset Parkinson’s disease, and living with PD over the years, I can tell you that the progression is much faster than I would like.
 I am battling with rigidity, internal tremors and more pronounced symptoms of both Dystonia (uncontrollable and sometimes painful muscle spasms) and Dyskinesia (uncontrolled, involuntary muscle movement) mostly due to prolonged use of carbidopa/levodopa.

-This year I have also enrolled in an online clinical study called Fox Insight.
-Fox Insight is a long-term observational study world wide for people with and without Parkinson’s disease.
+In 2018, I also enrolled in an online clinical study called Fox Insight.
+Fox Insight is a long-term observational study worldwide for people with and without Parkinson’s disease.
 Answering health related experiences helps researchers better understand the unmet needs and treatment breakthroughs.

 Becoming a Team Fox member alongside thousands of other members all over the world to support the Foundation’s mission to find a cure is very important to me and my family.
 100% of proceeds from all Team Fox events goes directly towards Parkinson’s Research.
 It is only through research and education that gives us the hope for a world without Parkinson’s disease.

 Research makes HOPE a reality!